 Rachel and her team help their clients create an infrastructure for DEI (Diversity, Equity, and Inclusion) with intentional strategies.
 The essential question S.P.A.R.K. aims to answer is: What will be required of us in order to create conditions for equity, inclusion, and culturally responsive organizations, and how can we catalyze courageous leadership at every level of our systems?

-Her hypothesis—after years of supporting educators, executives, and administrators across the country—rests on the deeply held belief that leaders are capable of solving their own problems, when they have the right conditions and strategic support.
-Her intentional support allows leaders and communities to align their vision, values, systems, and actions with intentionality–in order to have maximal impact with sustained, equitable results.
+Their hypothesis—after years of supporting educators, executives, and administrators across the country—rests on the deeply held belief that leaders are capable of solving their own problems, when they have the right conditions and strategic support.
+Rachel’s leadership and intentional support allows communities to align their vision, values, systems, and actions with intentionality–in order to have maximal impact with sustained, equitable results.

-Most S.P.A.R.K. leadership consulting services involve these four strategic moves:
+The S.P.A.R.K. consulting approach involves these four intentional moves:

 Working together, we co-construct a scope of work that is aligned with the priorities and needs of your system, tending to the relational and technical dynamics.
 We’ll also make progress on your goals for inclusion and equity with a common language, aligned values and systems, and intentional action steps.

-If you’d like to talk more about potentially working together, submit a request here.
+If you’d like to talk about potentially partnering and working together, submit a request here.